Spineify/Spineify-capstone/README.md

 ## About the Project

-Due to the pandemic, poor posture has become a common problem for today's remote workers.
+Due to the pandemic, poor posture and back pain has become a common problem for today's remote workers.
 The Spineify desktop app is designed to monitor your posture and well-being while working at your desk.

 ### Language & Frameworks